AnasRizwan25/python_sql_analysis_project/readme.md

 ## Tech Stack

-- Python 3.x: Data processing with Pandas and NumPy.
+- Python: Data processing with Pandas and NumPy.
 - SQL: Data storage and querying.
 - Kaggle API: For automated dataset retrieval.